NGO 3500 SE 92

 For new investors and investors already present in the region, exciting developments are on the horizon.View Economic Context

-The SDG dashboard is a measure of the progress made by each country towards the goals and targets laid out in the United Nations SDGs.
+The SDG dashboard is a measure of the progress made by each social economy towards the goals and targets laid out in the United Nations SDGs.

-Poverty reduction across most countries has been impressive.
+Poverty reduction across most social economies has been impressive.
 However, India, Myanmar, and Cambodia still have over a quarter of the people living below the poverty line.

 While emerging economies such as India, Cambodia, Myanmar, Indonesia, Philippines and Vietnam have to address pressing social challenges in healthcare, sanitation, education and water, developed economies such as Japan, South Korea, Taiwan and Hong Kong are tackling ageing, growing inequalities, declining workforce, labour productivity and gender equality.

-Environmental issues are uniformly red on the dashboard across countries, from issues of energy access and infrastructure in emerging economies, to climate risk mitigation and natural resources management in the island countries of Asia.View SDGs Dashboard
+Environmental issues are uniformly red on the dashboard across social economies, from issues of energy access and infrastructure in emerging economies, to climate risk mitigation and natural resources management in the island countries of Asia.View SDGs Dashboard